skydoves/sandwich/README.md

   }
 }

-// hadling the error response case. response.onError {
+// Maps the error response.
+response.onError {
-  // map the ApiResponse.Failure.Error to a customized error model using the mapper. map(ErrorEnvelopeMapper) {
+  // Maps the ApiResponse.Failure.Error to a custom error model using the mapper. map(ErrorEnvelopeMapper) {
      val code = this.code
      val message = this.message